 1. Health Promotion Model (HPM)

 Pender’s Health Promotion Model is based on the idea that people’s experiences affect their health outcomes.
-Health promotion models are focused on the behavior of specific knowledge and individual experiences.
+Health promotion models are focused on exploring people’s attitudes about health and individual experiences related to it.
 According to the theory, one would have to look at people’s lifestyles, psychological health, and social and cultural environment to understand most of their health-related decisions.
 For example, not eating fresh vegetables because one grew up not consuming produce is a way of understanding why someone may suffer from a severe condition like obesity.

 2. Health Belief Model (HBM)